schollii/pypubsub/docs/about.rst

 History
 -------

-Pypubsub was originally created by Robb Shecter as a module in the wxPython library, named wx.lib.pubsub, sometime around y2k.
+PyPubSub was originally created by Robb Shecter as a module in the wxPython library, named wx.lib.pubsub, sometime around y2k.
 At that time, pubsub had one responsiblity: to allow for messages to be sent to listeners based on a hierarchy of topics.
-In the Spring of 2004, I added the ability to automaticaly unregister listeners that were no longer in use outside of Pypubsub (by making the module's Publisher use weak references to listeners).
-For large Pypubsub-based application, this greatly simplified listener management.
+In the Spring of 2004, I added the ability to automaticaly unregister listeners that were no longer in use outside of PyPubSub (by making the module's Publisher use weak references to listeners).
+For large PyPubSub-based application, this greatly simplified listener management.
 I asked Robin Dunn if he would like the changes to be put in wx.lib.pubsub; he forwarded the request to Robb.
 And the rest is history.

 Only a few minor tweaks and improvements happened for the next couple years.
-In 2006 when I used Pypubsub
+In 2006 when I used PyPubSub
 on a couple larger projects, I wished that topic trees and the topic message data could be documented.
 I also found that a major time waster when using pubsub at that time was debugging incorrect message data, so I started thinking